graphql/graphql-spec/spec/Section 3 -- Type System.md

 A GraphQL schema describes directives which are used to annotate various parts of a GraphQL document as an indicator that they should be evaluated differently by a validator, executor, or client tool such as a code generator.

+Directives can accept arguments to further specify their behavior.
+Directive arguments are defined as a list of all possible argument names and their expected input types.

 **Built-in Directives**